-Today I am trying out and reviewing Aldi Black Bean Spaghetti, being Italian I’m no stranger to pasta as you can probably imagine so this will be interesting.
+Today I am trying out and reviewing Aldi Black Bean Spaghetti.
+With my Italian roots you can understand that I’m no stranger to pasta and this is going to be interesting.

 Over the years I’ve tried many different brands, fresh and dried.
 When wholewheat pasta first came onto the market I’ll readily admit that I wasn’t a fan.
 When I tried it again recently I’m delighted to report that it was much much better.